antiboredom/videogrep/README.md

 pip install moviepy
 ```

+Install [ffmpeg](http://ffmpeg.org/).
 If you're on a mac with homebrew you can install ffmpeg with:
 ```
 brew install ffmpeg
 ```